Ford Foundation Predoctoral Fellowship

 How do you work with the NFP?

 JHU nomination is not required for the Ford.
-Applicants submit their own materials to the Ford Foundation, but are encouraged to work with Dr. Barry, who is available to advise them and read drafts of their essays. *If you would like feedback on your essays, you must email them to Dr. Barry by December 3 at 5pm ET.
+Applicants submit their own materials to the Ford Foundation, but are encouraged to work with NFP staff, who are available to advise them and read drafts of their essays. *If you would like feedback on your essays, you must email them to NFP by the early December deadline noted above.

 The timeline gives an overview of the application process.
-Your first step is to contact Dr. Barry by emailing her or attending her office hours.
+Your first step is to contact NFP by emailing or attending office hours.
 In preparation, have a closer look below for more resources to learn about the Ford.

 |mid-December||Meet the Ford official deadline|